fireblade-engine/ecs/README.md

 ## 📖 Documentation

-Consult the [wiki](https://github.com/fireblade-engine/ecs/wiki) for in-depth [documentation](https://github.com/fireblade-engine/ecs/wiki).
+Consult the [online documentation](https://swiftpackageindex.com/fireblade-engine/ecs/documentation/FirebladeECS), or preview it locally:

+- `make preview-docs`

 ## 💁 How to contribute